smithwithatypo/algo_training/README.md

 ## Quickstart automation

 1. Copy/paste the function below into your .zshrc file and restart your terminal
-2. Then type `warmup` or `warmup topic 5` in your terminal to do a problem in VS Code
+2. Then type `warmup` or `warmup binary_search 1` in your terminal to do a problem in VS Code
+  - tip:  swap "binary_search" with a different warmup or exercise
+  - tip:  swap "1" with any integer to do several repetitions back-to-back

 ``` Bash
 warmup() {